Toward the Achievement of a Sustainable Society

 • Occupational safety and health

-• The DIC Group’s fundamental objective remains the achievement of accident-free workplaces.
-With this in mind, set regional targets for total recordable incident rate (TRIR) in fiscal year 2023 and implement related initiatives.
+• The DIC Group’s fundamental objective remains the achievement of accident-free workplaces worldwide.
+With this in mind, we set regional targets for TRIR in fiscal year 2024 and implement related initiatives.

-• Encourage safety and health awareness among all employees.
+• Promote safety and health awareness among all employees.

 • Disaster prevention